ibm-cloud-docs/dl/at_events.md

 Refer to the following information when analyzing events:

 - Use the search bar to search for `action:directlink.connect.virtual-connection` to get the list of events related to Direct Link Connect, or `action:directlink.dedicated.virtual-connection`  to get events that are related to Direct Link Dedicated.
 - The target field identifies the direct link associated with an event.
 When the gateway exists in a different account or there is no gateway associated with the request, the target is set as `crn:v1:bluemix:public:directlink:global:a/<your account ID>:::`.
 Events that don't correspond to a gateway will not have resource group information.
-For more information about cross-account gateway connections, see [Cross-account (VPC only) network connectivity with Direct Link](/docs/dl?topic=dl-add-virtual-connection#cross-account-virtual-connection-vpc).
+For more information about cross-account gateway connections, see [Adding a cross-account (VPC only) connection](/docs/dl?topic=dl-cross-account-virtual-connection-vpc).
 - Events that report update actions do not include information about the delta of the change.
 - The event's initiator field contains information about who initiated each request.
 In authorized cross-account scenarios `IBM` is identified as the initiator.
 - The name of the service in {{site.data.keyword.cloud_notm}} is `directlink.connect`; therefore, all AT events have an action formatted as `<svcname>.<object>.<action>`, where `svcname` can be `directlink.connect` or `directlink.dedicated`.